Homemade Lava Lamp

 What You Do:

-- Fill the bottle 3/4 full with vegetable oil.
-Add water to the remainder of the bottle, almost to the top but without it overflowing.
-Add 10 drops of food coloring, to make the solution appear fairly dark.
+- Fill the bottle ¾ full with vegetable oil.
+Add water to the remainder of the bottle, almost to the top but not overflowing.
+Add 10 drops of food coloring to make the solution appear fairly dark.

-- Cut the Alka-Seltzer into 8 pieces.
+- Cut the effervescent tablet into 8 pieces.
 Drop one of the tiny pieces into the oil and water mixture.
 The mixture will start to bubble.

-- Wait until the bubbling stops and add another piece of Alka-Seltzer.
-Continue until there is no more Alka-Seltzer, and the bubbling has completely stopped.
+- Wait until the bubbling stops and add another piece of the tablet.
+Continue until no more pieces of the tablet remain, and the bubbling has completely stopped.

-- Screw on the cap of the soda bottle.
-Tip the bottle back and forth and watch the wave appear.
+- Screw on the cap of the bottle.
+Tip the bottle back and forth and watch the wave of lava appear.

-The reason this homemade lava lamp works is because the tiny droplets of liquid join together to make one big lava like blob.
+This homemade lava lamp works so well because the tiny droplets of liquid join together to make one big lava-like blob.
 Place a flashlight with a bright beam under the bottle to illuminate the bubbles for maximum visual effect.